19th Century

 Sinclair McKay explores the significance of one of Russia's great poet's death to the people of Saint Petersburg

-1895: A Remarkable Railway Crash in Paris post image
+A Remarkable Railway Crash at Montparnasse in Paris (1895) post image

 The day in 1895 when a locomotive ploughed through the wall of Montparnasse Station